CJSoldier/whitepawcat/README.md

 - cannot print string contains non-ascii characters using webview_debug,print it in Java or in js.
 - just pass the value GetStringUTFChars function returned to js, it won't be gibberish(long story)
 - be careful of strings that contain backslash(long story)
-- cannot use `window.open` to open new windows/tabs in webview
+- cannot use `window.open` to open new windows/tabs in webview(macos)
-- cannot use Ctrl+C/S/V in webview
+- cannot use Ctrl+C/S/V in webview(macos)
+- cannot use `<input type="file"/>` in webview(macos)

+## Imperfections(help me pls)
+- code is simple stupid
+- cannot build automatically
+- every Java method called from C must return String value wrapped by `windows.res=''`
+- page layout is simple stupid
+- have to start webssh manually
+- have to set LD_LIBRARY_PATH manually

+## Why call it whitepawcat
+I was doing my homework, "White paw cat.",Mom said.A cat walked past me, "Mom, the cat's claws ARE white".She laughed.Many years later,she told me that she meant I'm absent-minded.
+Don't be white paw cat:).